Ygallo/book-club/README.md

 ### Deploy
 - NB: Ensure in Django settings, DEBUG is False
 - Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
-- Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys.
+- Scroll to the bottom of the deploy page and clicked Enable Automatic Deploys.
 Every push to main will deploy a new version of this app.
 Deploys happen automatically.

 The site is now live and operational.